-As a member of the START Advisory Committee, you will have the opportunity to provide feedback and input on the Alumni Relations Office activities and initiatives that relate and impact students and young alumni.
+As a member of the START Advisory Committee, you will have the opportunity to provide feedback and input on the Alumni Relations Office activities and initiatives that relate to and impact students.
 By volunteering your time, you are given the opportunity to acquire and sharpen leadership and communication skills while making professional and personal contacts.
 Current undergraduate students or graduate students are eligible to apply.

 Time commitment and schedule